-Avoid abbreviations when possible: Susan Smith earned her master's degree in English at New York University.
+Preferred style is to avoid abbreviations: Susan Smith earned her bachelor’s degree at Colby College and her master’s degree at New York University.
 John Jones has a doctorate in psychology.
-(Do not use "doctorate degree").
+(Do not use “doctorate degree”).

 Use abbreviations (with periods) — B.A., M.A., M.B.A., LL.D., J.D. and Ph.D. — only when the need to identify many individuals by degree on first reference would make the preferred form cumbersome.
 When used after a name, set off by commas: John Smith, Ph.D., spoke at the conference.

-Reserve Dr. for medical doctors and dentists, not people with doctorates; use before the name: Dr. Bob Jones performed the surgery.
+Reserve Dr. for medical professionals, not people with doctorates; use before the name: Dr. Bob Jones performed the surgery.
 When mentioning that someone has a doctor of medicine or doctor of dental surgery degree, use M.D. degree and D.D.S. degree.

-Use an apostrophe in bachelor's degree, master's, etc. However, there is no apostrophe in bachelor of arts or master of science.
+Use an apostrophe in bachelor’s degree, master’s degree, etc. However, there is no apostrophe in bachelor of arts or master of science.
 Also: an associate degree (no possessive).